 Ten Reasons We’re Wrong About the World and Why Things Are Better Than You Think

-The late Professor of International Health Hans Rosling exposes many popularly believed falsehoods in this widely-read book.
+In this widely read book, the late Professor of International Health Hans Rosling exposes many popularly believed falsehoods.
 Rosling argues that people often get many of the answers wrong.

 Rosling also shows that the world’s condition is improving, but most people think it is worsening.
 Understanding that misconception is a key tenet of Warren Buffett’s investment philosophy.